huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/extending-the-properties-task-list-output-and-options-windows.md

     }
     ```

-4. *TodoWindowControl. xaml. cs*' ye aşağıdaki using yönergelerini ekleyin:
+4. *TodoWindowControl.xaml.cs'ye aşağıdaki using yönergelerini ekleyin:*

     ```csharp
     using System.Runtime.InteropServices;